Barinder128/prediction_rest_api/readme.md

 pip install numpy
 ```

-# Description
+## Description

-It is a REST API used to predict price of an item.
-It accepts length, width and height and return price of item.
+This is a python based Flask-RESTful Application Programming Interface which is deployed on Heroku server.
+It receives request from client application, processes request on received data and then returns the processed data to client application.
+It accepts three numeric values in JSON format and returns a numeric value or error message (if input data is invalid) in JSON format.

 ## Implementation

-This project is implemented using Flask.
+This project is implemented using Flask and Flask-RESTful.